-Employees of the Authority are members of three separate pension schemes:
+Employees of the Authority are members of four separate pension schemes:

-- The 1992 Fire Pension Scheme for Firefighters which is unfunded; - The 1996 Fire Pension Scheme for Firefighters which is unfunded; - The Local Government Pension Scheme, administered by Durham County Council.
+- the 1992 Fire Pension Scheme for Firefighters which is unfunded; - the 2006 Fire Pension Scheme for Firefighters (including the Retained Modified Scheme) which is unfunded; - the 2015 Fire Pension Scheme for Firefighters which is unfunded; - the Local Government Pension Scheme, administered by Durham County Council.

-All three schemes provide defined benefits to members (retirement lump sums and pensions), earned as employees working for the Authority.
+All four schemes provide defined benefits to members (retirement lump sums and pensions), earned as employees working for the Authority.